Shipeasy

 lib/pricing.ts

-import { config } from "@shipeasy/sdk/server";
+import { Client } from "@shipeasy/sdk/server";

-export async function priceForCountry(country: string, currency: string) {
+export function priceForCountry(country: string, currency: string) {

 return { cents, currency };